-The A Busch Bottling Co continued to be listed in all of the Brooklyn City Directories and Telephone Directories I could find between 1902 and 1917 at 433-435 Atlantic Avenue.
-The 1913-1914 Copartnership and Corporation Directory for Brooklyn and Queens listed the Business as a NY Corporation with E A Faust as President; J Alfred Piper as Vice Pesident and H P Hof as Secretary and Treasurer.
+The A Busch Bottling Co was listed in all of the Brooklyn City Directories and Telephone Directories I could find between 1899 and 1917 at 433-435 Atlantic Avenue.
+Adolph Thimig passed away at the age of 37 in February, 1902.
+Whether or not he was still associated with the business at that point is not clear.
+The 1913-1914 Copartnership and Corporation Directory for Brooklyn and Queens listed the business as a N. Y. Corporation with E A Faust as President; J Alfred Piper as Vice Pesident and H P Hof as Secretary and Treasurer.

 Around the time the A Busch Bottling Company was established they were bottling several different Anheuser-Busch brands.
 An advertising item in the October 11, 1900 issue of the Brooklyn Daily Eagle named them as wholesale dealers for the following bottled beers: Budweiser, Faust, Black & Tan, Anheuser Standard, Export Pale, Exquisite and Pale Lager.

 Other advertisements in that time frame mentioned Michelob as well.

 Another product they distributed early on was a tonic called “Malt-Nutrine, the helpful food drink to promote appetite, restore health, build body and brain.”

 During the early 1900’s, Anheuser-Busch and primarily the Budweiser brand was growing leaps and bounds.
 This growth was documented by A Busch Bottling Company advertisements that indicated that Budweiser sales went from 83 million bottles to 130 million bottles in just the two years from 1902 to 1904.